zoolanders/documentation/src/essentials-for-yootheme-pro/updating.md

 title: Updating Essentials
 ---

-Essentials can be updated using the Joomla or WordPress update system. {% .lead %}
+Essentials can be updated using the Joomla or WordPress update system.

 Whenever a new version is available, you will receive a notification in the system dashboard.
 You can then download the latest version from the [downloads section](https://www.zoolanders.com/downloads) and install it over, or enable a 1-click update to semi or fully automate the process.